3 Ways Divorce Can Affect Your Career

 Changing Your Priorities at Work

 While you’re going through your divorce, you’re going to be very busy.
 Between meetings with your attorney, conferences with your financial advisor or tax accountant, court dates, and gathering information and documents, you’ll have your hands full.
-Unfortunately, some of your divorce tasks might require week-day work.
+Unfortunately, some of your divorce tasks might require attention on week days.
 You might receive calls from your attorney or bank while you’re in the office, need to make an appointment over lunch, or go to court on a workday.
 For this reason, you will likely need some flexibility while you work these details out.
 Many need to use paid time off (PTO) for court dates and other necessary appointments that fall on workdays.
 You can also discuss your situation with your manager and figure out how much flexibility you have to work with.
 Don’t be afraid to be open about your needs, but be practical about balancing work and your personal life.

 Cutting Back Hours or Increasing Hours